Colman Park

 Colman Park is a 24.3 acre park in the Mount Baker neighborhood of Seattle, Washington, located just south of the Lacey V. Murrow Memorial Bridge (Interstate 90) along Lake Washington and inland to 31st Avenue S.

 It was listed on the National Register of Historic Places in 2020, alongside the adjacent Mount Baker Park.

 History

 In 1881 the Town Council authorized the first "municipal" water company which took over a maze of privately owned systems and was authorized to charge for water service.

 Appropriately named "The Spring Hill Water Co.", the needs of a growing town were served by building a pumping plant "all the way over here" on Lake Washington; the year was 1886 and the pump was steam operated.
 Failure of the main pump brought the designing engineers from the East, who were unable to find the difficulty.
 A Seattle engineer, James M. Colman, went to work and 36 hours (non-stop) later he had the pump back in service.
-This pump station worked "to heartbreak" during the Great Fire of Seattle in 1889.
+This pump station worked "to heartbreak" during the Great Seattle Fire in 1889.

 Swimming in Lake Washington at Colman Park, Seattle, Washington, U.S. in 1950.